dereuromark/cakephp-transifex/README.md

 	cake Transifex.Transifex pull -P cakephp

 Tip: If you want to dry-run it first, use `-d -v`.
 This will not modify your locale files but simulate the import.

+### Debugging
+Use `--debug` to have more verbose debugging output when pushing via cURL.

 ## TODO